-Distribution: East of the Cascades in Washington; Washington south to Sherman County in Oregon.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to Sherman County in Oregon.

 Conservation Status: Not of concern